Tom Gamble (racing driver)

 Gamble on the ELMS podium at Barcelona in 2021.

-Tom Gamble (born 7 November 2001) is a British racing driver who currently races for Aston Martin THOR Team in the FIA World Endurance Championship.
+Tom Jamie Gamble (born 7 November 2001) is a British racing driver who currently races for Aston Martin THOR Team in the FIA World Endurance Championship.
 He is a Ginetta Junior champion, a BRDC British Formula 3 race winner, and has previously competed in the FIA World Endurance Championship.
 He won the Autosport BRDC Award in 2018, for which he received a prize Formula One test with McLaren.
 Five years later, in 2023, Gamble joined McLaren as a factory driver.

-He is the younger brother of George Gamble, also a racing driver in the British Touring Car Championship.
+Gamble's elder brothers George and Harry are also racing drivers.